GAME CHANGERS

 Partner institutions in the U.S. recruit cohorts of students to participate in the program, create incentives for student participation, and supervise their students’ participation.
 Each partner school assigns one point person to help coordinate the program and students’ involvement.

-Through the program, partners will be able to provide their students with a unique, interactive, and rewarding virtual learning and international exchange experience – especially valuable during a time when international travel and exchange is limited.
+Through the program, partners will be able to provide their students with a unique, interactive, and rewarding virtual learning experience.

 Schools will be publicly recognized as partners of the Stevens Initiative and U.S. Department of State and gain visibility and access to additional exchange and networking opportunities.